axeltanxl/axeltan.com/pages/about.md

 <img src="/assets/me.jpeg" alt="pic" width="200" align=right style="border-radius:50%"/>

 Hi, I'm Axel Tan.
+I'm currently a Computer Science freshman at Singapore Management University.
 I enjoy learning about the latest technologies and trends in IT.
 My interests lie primarily in Cloud technologies ☁️, DevOps ♾️ and scalable systems.
-To further enhance my knowledge in these areas, I'm studying for certifications and doing side projects.
 I created this website to share my learning journey, showcase some of my side projects and blog about what I've learnt.

-I will be studying Computer Science at Singapore Management University in August this year.
-Meanwhile, I am volunteering on a weekly basis with [Touch Young Arrows](https://www.touch.org.sg/about-touch/our-services/touch-young-arrows-homepage) 💘, the branch of Touch Community Services providing mentoring programmes for underprivileged children.
-During the weekly mentoring sessions, we provide English and Mathematics tuition to the children, followed by a session of Values Driven Activity (VDA), in which we inculcate in them values that will help them grow and develop.

-I spend most of my time at home learning and practising with a range of technologies.
 The tools and technologies I am proficient with include:

 - **AWS** ☁️
 - **Linux** 🐧